JonasEmrich/vg-beat-detectors/README.md

 ### Adjusting segments

-The input ECG signal is processed segment-wise using segments with a default length of 2sec and an overlap of 50%, i.e., `window_length=2` and `window_overlap=0.5`.
+The input ECG signal is processed segment-wise using segments with a default length of 2 sec and an overlap of 50%, i.e., `window_length=2` and `window_overlap=0.5`.
 As their name suggests, these parameters allow for adjustments of the window length and overlap.